seinecle/linux-security-tutorials/docs/generated-slides/subdir/all-commands-in-order-en_temp_pdf.md

 :sourcedir: ../../../main/java

 //ST: 'Escape' or 'o' to see all sides, F11 for full screen, 's' for speaker notes

+==== What?

+- Debian jessie 8.7
+- vi

+-> change for your favorite text editor, and probably valid for Ubuntu as well.

 ==== Make sure you have the latest version of all packages: